ZiaCreatesIdeas/STUDY_BLENDER/doc/DonutTutorial.md

 <p></p>

 **Deformation with Snapping Activated**
-Deform the Icing to adhere to the faces of the donut.
+Deform the icing to adhere to the faces of the donut.
 <style>
   video {
     width: 100%;